Algonquins of Pikwakanagan First Nation Votes “YES” to Approve their Land Code.

 - The reserve lands to be managed by the First Nation

 - The specifics of the transfer of the administration of land from Canada to the First Nation (e.g interests in land held by Canada that are to be transferred to the First Nation)

 - The funding to be provided by Canada to the First Nation for land management

 In order to assume control over reserve lands, the Land Code and the Individual Agreement must be ratified by eligible voting members of Algonquins of Pikwakanagan First Nation, whether living off-reserve or on-reserve.
 The procedure for the community ratification process is developed in accordance with the Framework Agreement.

 Purchasing or transferring Land within Pikwakanagan

 A legal survey is required to register a transfer of land.
 The costs will be the purchaser or seller’s responsibility.
-Anything dealing with transferring or leasing land must be processed through the Administration Office for it to be registered with Indigenous Affairs.
+Anything dealing with transferring or leasing land is now processed with Lands Department and no longer requires Ministerial approval from Indigenous Northern Affairs Canada.
 If the land transaction is not registered, it will not be recognized nor will the buyer receive a Certificate of Possession for the land.

 Adding Land to the Reserve

 The manager searches on a regular basis for suitable land outside of Pikwakanagan that may be converted to “Reserve Land”.
 The Additions to Reserve Policy must be followed for the land to obtain “Reserve Status”.
 We are beginning the process to add the New Property to Reserve Land.